Skip to main content

 Incivility has impact

-Incivility and organized misinformation campaigns target and impact certain populations more than others.
-People who identify as LGBTQIA+, adults with disabilities, and people of color cite the political climate as a stronger source of stress in their lives compared to other groups.
+Incivility and organised misinformation campaigns target and impact certain populations more than others.
+People who identify as LGBTQIA+, adults with disabilities, and people of colour cite the political climate as a stronger source of stress in their lives compared to other groups.

 We propose a framework for employers to consider as they review their policies and protocols.
 The continuum spans from advocacy of social discourse to an awareness of the consequences of incivility.
 Do work teams have ample diversity of thought and adequate psychological safety required to create and produce at their best?
 Are cliques formed among co-workers that lead to exclusion, intimidation, or harassment?
 And are managers equipped with the tools and resources to identify risks and suitably respond?